yhsiriusb-netizen/kkk/README.md

-# just got home and she is the first thing tomorrow at
+# just got home and she is the first thing tomorl
+Jimji key words and you